Asian shares gain after Fed chair signals slower rate hikes

 Small company stocks also rallied.
 The Russell 2000 index rose 2.7% to 1,886.58.

-More than 95% of the stocks in the S&P 500 advanced, with technology companies leading the gains.
+More than 95% of the stocks in the S&P 500 advanced, led by technology companies.
 Apple rose 4.9% and Microsoft jumped 6.2%.

-The major indexes ended November with their second straight month of gains, though they remain in the red for the year.
+"The optimism in the market is that perhaps the worse is over for the U.S. in terms of inflation reading, and the Fed isn't going to increase the interest aggressively," Naeem Aslam of Avatrade said in a commentary.

 While citing some recent signs that inflation is cooling, Powell stressed that the Fed will push rates higher than previously expected and keep them there for an extended period to ensure inflation comes down sufficiently.